intermine/intermine-homepage-2017/content/publications/_index.md

 {"title" : "Publications & Citing InterMine"}

+## Quick citation information

+If you use the InterMine framework in your research, we would appreciate it if you cite the following publications:

+- InterMine: a flexible data warehouse system for the integration and analysis of heterogeneous biological data.
+Smith RN et al. (2012).
+Bioinformatics.
+[View on PubMed](https://www.ncbi.nlm.nih.gov/pubmed/24753429)
+- InterMine: extensive web services for modern biology.
+Kalderimis A et al. (2014).
+Nucleic Acids Res.
+[View on PubMed](https://www.ncbi.nlm.nih.gov/pubmed/24753429)

 ## Citing Us
 Citing software is just as important as citing any othe important sources in your research.
 If you're not sure whether or not to cite something, [Shouldacite](https://github.com/mr-c/shouldacite/blob/master/should-I-cite-this-software.md) can help you decide if you should (hint, the answer's probably yes!).
 If you use InterMine to do any of the following activities, please cite InterMine following our [citation guidelines](http://intermine.readthedocs.io/en/latest/about/#how-to-cite-us):